 In Leiser’s Superconductivity Series, the holographic sculptures are composed of fired clay ceramics glazed with experimental paint, mineral and lichen mixtures, suggesting crystalline, fungal, subatomic and quantum particles.
 Also included in the exhibition is Superfluidity (2019) a video by Leiser made specifically for this exhibition, further pondering various facets of superconductivity and its relationship to holography.

-A screening of Eric’s short film program will take place on Wednesday 24th April, details will be announced soon.
+A screening of Eric’s short film program will take place at Billy Chainsaw’s Nova Nights Episode 17, on Tueday 23rd April.

 Eric Leiser is an award-winning artist, filmmaker, animator, puppeteer, writer and holographer working in New York and born in California.
 An alumni of CalArt’s Experimental Animation program, he creates animated and live action feature films and shorts as well as works integrating animation, puppetry, painting, holography, live performance and installation.

 His most recent solo exhibitions include Galerie Entropia in Poland, United Nations in New York, Galerie du Haut Pave Gallery in Paris, Sound of MU Gallery in Oslo, Flux Factory through Holocenter in New York City, Fringe Exhibitions Gallery in Los Angeles, Central Academy of Fine Arts in Beijing, Ruben H. Fleet Space Museum in San Diego and Goldsmiths, University of London.
 Group exhibitions include The Whitney Museum of American Art, Mass MOCA, The MIT Museum, Armory Arts Center, Spencer Brownstone Gallery, Cabinet Magazine among others.